martijndejong/synth-match/README.md

 poetry install
 ```

-> **Note:** on Windows, when running the code after using Poetry to install the packages, you may get *ModuleNotFoundError: No module named 'tensorflow'*
+> **Note:** on Windows, after using Poetry to install the packages, you may get *ModuleNotFoundError: No module named 'tensorflow'* when running the code.
 >
 >  To fix this, pip install TensorFlow into your venv using the following commands:
 > ```sh